-Los Angeles voters mandate condom use on porn setsNovember 7th, 2012 in Health /
+Los Angeles voters mandate condom use on porn setsNovember 7, 2012 in Medicine & Health / Health

 (AP)—Los Angeles County voters have approved a measure requiring porn performers to wear condoms while filming sex scenes, prompting a pledge by the adult entertainment industry to sue to overturn the measure.

 With 100 percent of the county's precincts reporting, Measure B passed 56 percent to 44 percent in Tuesday's election.

 The measure requires adult film producers to apply for a permit from the county Department of Public Health to shoot sex scenes.
 Permit fees will finance periodic inspections of film sets to enforce compliance.

 The AIDS Healthcare Foundation, which sponsored the initiative, says the measure will help safeguard the public, as well as porn workers, from sexually transmitted infections.

 But the adult film industry, which is largely centered in the San Fernando Valley in suburban Los Angeles, says the requirement is unnecessary since the industry already polices itself by requiring performers to undergo monthly tests for HIV and other infections.